 Computer software has a finite useful life and is carried at cost, less accumulated amortisation and impairment losses.

-Amortisation is calculated on a straight-line basis to allocate the cost of the software h.
-Impairment of non-financial assets
+Amortisation is calculated on a straight-line basis to allocate the cost of the software over their useful lives being three years.